What Is Reverse Osmosis?

 The Uses Of Reverse Osmosis

-Besides residential, reverse osmosis is widely used in industrial sectors such as food and beverage processing, pharmaceutical production, seawater desalination and many more.
+Besides residential, reverse osmosis is widely used in industrial sectors such as food and beverage processing, pharmaceutical production, seawater desalination, and many more.

 Sydney Desalination Plant

-Examples of countries that make heavy use of reverse osmosis plants include Saudi Arabia, Singapore, and Kuwait.
+Countries heavily using reverse osmosis plants include Saudi Arabia, Singapore, and Kuwait.

 Wrap Up